Delhi has wonderful ashrams

 A portrait of Paramahansa Yogananda in the office at Yogoda Satsanga Sakha Ashram, Noida

-Each ashram is different and costs can vary greatly – some ashrams do not charge a fee, while others charge over US $50/day.
-Contact the ashram directly to confirm costs (don’t rely on the information on their website – it can be out of date).
-Some ashrams may charge more for foreign visitors.
+Each ashram is different and costs can vary greatly.
+Some ashrams do not charge a fee, while others charge over US $50/day.
+Contact the ashram directly to confirm costs (don’t rely on the information on their website, it may be out of date).
+Some ashrams charge more for foreign visitors.

-What are the benefits of staying at an ashram in Delhi?
+What are the benefits of staying at an ashram?

-Most ashrams have early to bed and early to rise schedules and serve vegetarian food.
+Most ashrams have an early to bed and early to rise schedule, and serve vegetarian food.
 There is no alcohol and often no smoking.
 It’s a healthy lifestyle and you’ll benefit from it, even if it’s just for a few days.

-What is the dress code of an ashram in Delhi?
+What is the dress code of an ashram?

-What is the daily routine in an ashram in Delhi?
+What is the daily routine in an ashram?

 Shiva and Parvati temple with images of Shiva and Parvati and lingam adorned with flowers in Neem Karoli Baba Ashram